floenavi/floenavi/FEATURES.md

 - removing the errors introduced by re-using the result of previous computations, because of e.g. rounding errors.
 - Android is not a real-time system, the interval at which the Android system calls a service is not guaranteed.
-- If the tablet or the app is inactive, stopped, sleeping, shut down, resetting, or otherwise interrupted, the computation will not continue on the latest result before the interruption.
-  The app will start from the last received datum, and apply the positional drift correction based on the elapsed time since then.
+- If the tablet or the app is inactive, stopped, sleeping, shut down, resetting, or otherwise interrupted, the app will start from the last received datum, and apply the positional drift correction based on the elapsed time since then.

-However, during the time when the app does not receive AIS messages, the position of any station relative to the grid could change because of differences in the SOG/COG values.
+  The app will not continue from an old result produced before the interruption.

-Therefore, the app implicitly computes **all** drift-applied positions of stations at regular intervals, because the grid view performs an automatic update every 15s since release v3.1
+Since release v3.1, the app implicitly does compute **all** drift-applied positions of stations at regular intervals, triggered by the grid view.

 **--- TBD ---**